 George and Fannie were the parents of nine children, five of whom were boys.
 One son, Herbert E., was born and died in 1891.
 The other four lived into adulthood.
 They are shown in this ca 1900 photograph.

 The eldest was Luther W. Rainwater, born in December 1876.
 Luther married Mary C. Brown and produced a large farm family.
 Next was George Savage Rainwater (see separate profile), born in May 1879.
 George married Bonnie Kate McKinney, and they were the parents of two children.
-The third was Naaman Rainwater1, born in August 1888 and died in 1912.
-Fourth was Wallace R. Rainwater, born 16 June 1896, who became a grocer and died in January 1981.
+The third was Naamon Rainwater1, born in August 1888 and died in 1912 as a result of an accident with a cow.
+Fourth was Wallace R. Rainwater, born 16 June 1896, and died in January 1981.
 All four boys were born in Arkansas.

 1 There is much disagreement about his name.
 The 1900 census says Nathan E. The 1910 census says Harmon G. Rootsweb says Naaman Silvanus and Norman Silvanus.
+His tombstone says Naamon.
 Flo Chism notes that his sister Lois named one of her sons Naaman, suggesting at least, that Naaman is correct, though the middle name is unclear.